fantin-mesny/amapec/README.md

 conda activate amapec
 amapec -i testSet
 ```
-See the output file in testSet_AMprediction to check if prediction worked.
+See the output file in directory testSet_AMprediction to check if the prediction worked.
 The log.txt file in the output directory should inform you where the problem originates.

 ## Running amapec